flisowna/landing-page-boxtribute/data/aboutus/about_us_data.md

   other associations through our application but also to refocus our humanitarian action on re-dignifying the beneficiaries.
 In 2019 Boxtribute was registered as a Dutch foundation under the legal name Stichting Boxwise."
+full_width_picture: "/uploads/freeshop.png"
+1_text_block: We volunteered with a Norwegian NGO to distribute donations such as clothes, hygiene products and food to refugees.
+The lack of adapted tools and the chaotic situation in the field led us to rethink the logistics of humanitarian associations.
+text_with_picture_for_the_story:
+- image: "/uploads/children_in_camp.png"
+  description_for_the_image: children in a refugee camp
+  paragraph_s_group:
+  - paragraph: 'Nowadays we cooperate with more than 15 associations in Europe and in the Middle East. '
+  - paragraph: "Our partners are engaged to support refugees and vulnerable population, by providing them clothes, healthcare, hygiene good, electronics etc. \n"

 ---